MedVertical

 environment_labelSeparates PR test runs from staging/production

-Run directly via npx — no installation required.
+Run via npx — no global installation required.
 Works with GitHub Actions, GitLab CI, Azure Pipelines, or any CI system that runs Node.js.
 No server-side deployment required for the CI gate — the CLI connects to your test FHIR server directly.

 What you get